skoona/SknServices/README.md

 * UserProfiles deal with userid, password, password resets, and some preferences management.
 * AccessProfiles deal with what each user is allowed to access, click, or view.
-* ContentProfiles deal with specific content access priviledges; which document, etc.
+* ContentProfiles deal with specific content access privileges; which document, etc.

 UserProfiles and AccessProfiles have many different implementations available, and are well handled processes.
+Java Class AccessController, and related classes, were the original template for the AccessRegistry or AccessProfile capability; This now is an enhanced Ruby port of those capabilites.
 However, ContentProfiles are the main focus of exploration in this app, which has proven to be a significant engineering challenge to handle the dynamics of Electronic Delivery.